Using CAPTCHA in Forms

 Captchas are a necessary evil that won't go away anytime soon.
 Better to have those than a 1000 spammers messing up your website.

-We interrupt Using Captcha In Forms to share scoop from old times:
+We break from Using Captcha In Forms to share infobreak from way back when:

-Today is: 25th March (GMT), in history on the 25th of March, 1969 AD the following birth happened:
+Today is: 19th June (GMT), in history on the 19th of June, 1631 AD the following event happened: